Further chance to comment on development scheme for landmark site

 Plans for a five-storey homes and shops development on a landmark Wimbledon site have been updated again.

-Proposals for 56 flats and commercial units on the site of the White Hart pub in Kingston Road have been re-designed, with residents given two weeks to make their comments.
+Residents have until March 9 to comment on proposals for 56 flats and commercial units on the site of the White Hart pub in Kingston Road.

-The site, which is owned by the Rutlish Foundation, also covers Rutlish Auto Care Centre.
-The pub itself has been empty for at least six years.
+The site also covers Rutlish Auto Care Centre and Waterfall Garage Services.
+The pub itself has been empty for eight years.

-The new developers are Hibernian Development Wimbledon Ltd. It's a company set up in November 2019, with a registered office address based in Hemel Hempstead.
+Hibernian Development Wimbledon is a company set up in November 2019, with a registered office address based in Hemel Hempstead.

 "Alongside the regeneration of the long derelict pub and improved footpath provision along Kingston Road are proposed improvements to widen the tram path providing a safer and more pleasant route for residents, along with new street trees for the area to increase biodiversity and air quality."